jaceyshome/super-cat/README.md

 #Super cat

-This project explores the javascript observer pattern with ES6 features and Google [Incremental DOM](https://github.com/google/incremental-dom), written in ES6.
+This project explores ES6 future features including using proxy to observe and control components shared data and states and uses Google [Incremental DOM](https://github.com/google/incremental-dom) to handle dynamic view in the static web page.

 ## Requirements